RunestoneInteractive/thinkcspy/_sources/MoreAboutIteration/ThewhileStatement.rst

 for completion, and then make sure you change something in the body so that the loop terminates.

 So why have two kinds of loop if ``for`` looks easier?
-This next example shows an indefinite iteration where we need the extra power that we get from the ``while`` loop.
+The next section, :ref:`randomly-walking-turtles`, shows an indefinite iteration where we need the extra power that we get from the ``while`` loop.